Improving Visual Representation Learning through Perceptual Understanding: Methodology

 \subsection{MAE with Perceptual Loss}

-The MSE loss term from the original MAE formulation, applied to the reconstructed image from the decoder, is extended to include a perceptual loss term:
+The pixel reconstruction loss from the original MAE formulation is extended to include a perceptual loss term:

-Where $G$ defines the MAE model, $I$ is the original image and $I_{m}$ is the original image randomly masked.
+Where $G$ is the MAE model, $I$ is the original image and $I_{m}$ is the original image randomly masked.
+We follow the convention in the generative modelling literature, and use L1 loss rather than L2 loss for the reconstruction term.

-\textbf{MS-SSIM:} Our baseline perceptual loss is based on structural similarity index.
-Specifically, we utilise the multi-scale structural similarity index variant (MS-SSIM)~\cite{1292216}.
+\textbf{MS-SSIM:} Our baseline perceptual loss is based on structural similarity index, specifically the multi-scale variant (MS-SSIM)~\cite{1292216}.
 The multi-scale component aids in reducing artefacts formed around the edges of the output reconstructed image $I'$.
 The perceptual loss term is thus:

 Where $i, j$ are the pixel indexes and $N$ is the total number of scales, set to 4.
 We use a $3 \times 3$ block filter for each scale. $\alpha$ is a weighting constant, with the L1 error weighted by the inverse $(1 - \alpha)$.